celiagiotti/visualisation_mini-project/README.md

 To do this project, we used Python and coded our visualisations with Altair (https://altair-viz.github.io).
 Then, to create a more ergonomic and attractive user interface, we used Streamlit (https://streamlit.io).

-**In this repository you will find several files of code:**
+**In this repository you will find several files of code, the last version of the project with our refined solution is in this files:**
+- visualisation_1_final.py
+- visualisation_2_final.py
+- visualisation_3_final.py

+This 3 files contain all the code for all the visualisations required for the project.

+**You also have the first version of the project in this files:**
 - visualisation_1.py
 - visualisation_2.py
 - visualisation_3.py

-This 3 files contain all the code for all the visualisations required for the project.

 **You have a folder named "data" with different files which are data files:**
 - departements-avec-outre-mer.geojson